JamesMMiller/pra-assess-api/README.md

 - **GitHub Integration**: Fetches file trees and content directly from GitHub
 - **Context-Aware**: Templates include reference resources (e.g., MDTP Handbook) for LLM

+## Token Efficiency Strategy

+This API is designed to be highly token-efficient, avoiding the need for expensive context caching (which requires >32k tokens):

+1.  **Dynamic Discovery**: Instead of sending the entire repository content, the API first asks the LLM to select only the files relevant to the specific check.
+2.  **Shared Context**: A concise summary of the project structure is generated once and reused across all checks.
+3.  **Base Prompts**: Assessor personas and instructions are defined in the system prompt, keeping user prompts focused.

 ## Prerequisites

 - Java 21